datacorner/pyBPPIBridge/README.md

 Excel files supported: xls, xlsx, xlsm, xlsb, odf, ods and odt
 #### CLI
 * **-sourcetype** (Mandatory) excel
 * **-configfile** (Mandatory) Config file with all configuration details (INI format, see the template below) if a file is specified for the -configfile parameter the parameter file must follow the INI format rules.
 Example/Template -> see the [config.ini-template](https://github.com/datacorner/pyBPPIBridge/blob/main/config.ini-template)  (rename it as an *.ini file)
 * **-filename** (Mandatory) file to load (CSV format)
 * **-sheet** [Optional] Sheet nema (by default takes the first one
+#### Capabilities
+* Read an excel spreadsheet and load it into the BPPI Repository
+* It's possible to choose the sheet to load (by default it takes the first one)
 #### Example
 Launch the program in the shell (windows or linux) command line like this:
 ```